gnat/css-scope-inline/README.md

 </div>
 ```

-### CSS variables and child elements
+### Variables and child elements example.
-At first glance, **Tailwind Example 2** looks very promising!
-Exciting ...but:
+At first glance, **Tailwind Example 2** looks very promising, but:
 * 🔴 **Every child style requires an explicit selector.**
-  * Tailwinds' shorthand advantages sadly disappear.
+  * Tailwinds' shorthand advantages start to disappear.
-  * Any more child styles added in Tailwind will become longer than vanilla CSS.
+  * Tailwind becomes larger than vanilla CSS when more child elements are added.
   * This limited example is the best case scenario for Tailwind.
-* 🔴 Not visible on github: **no highlighting for properties and units** begins to be painful.
+* 🔴 Not visible on github: **no highlighting for properties and units** becomes painful.
 ```html
 <!doctype html>
 <html>